If someone was injured at your home and sues you for damages, you should immediately hire experienced personal injury attorneys in Orange County.

 Personal injury cases will involve many complex laws that concern injuries and liability.
 If you are facing a lawsuit filed by a guest at your home, be sure to contact a personal injury lawyer to protect yourself.

 If you were injured in an accident, you might be entitled to compensation.
-If you are interested in consulting personal injury attorneys, Orange County law offices of Russell and Lazarus APC can offer you a free initial consultation.
+If you are interested in consulting personal injury attorneys, Orange County law offices of Russell & Lazarus APC can offer you a free initial consultation.
 Call 949-851-0222.